AY2526S2-CS2103T-F12-1/tp/docs/DeveloperGuide.md

 **UC05: General Find**

 **MSS**
-1. User requests to find contacts and enters keywords.
+1. User requests to find contacts by specifying the keyword(s).
 2. TripScribe retrieves contacts that match any keyword in any searchable field.
 3. TripScribe displays a success message and the filtered list of contacts that match the keywords.